Research shows that kids who spend time outdoors are more well adjusted. Here’s why—and a real-time example to prove it.

 Scout competes in cross-country running, Nordic skiing and alpine skiing, while Hatcher mountain bikes competitively and alpine races.
 Their pediatrician loves that they do these sports for a number of reasons.
 All are “no cut” teams (unlike traditional ball sports) that remove the stress of making a team and beating out a friend.
 Trail and dirt sports are also easier on their bodies.
 “The natural interval training that comes with each is great cross-training,” she says.
 And exercising in nature, she says, is good for everyone.
 “The sun, the vitamin D, the fresh air, and the natural release of serotonin are all things that make you feel good in the moment and also have lasting effects.
 Even 20 to 30 minutes every other day, without their phone on them, would be great for kids who are too attached to their devices and social media.”
 Kids can get out alone and gain the meditative, calming, problem-solving effects of letting their mind wander, or they can do it with friends and get some good bonding, which is also great for the mind and body.

 The takeaway?
 For those families who have access to outdoor sports, your kids would benefit from trying them.
 This is easier than you might think, especially with mountain biking.
 Groups like Recycle Bicycles and Kids on Bikes help break down barries to bicycles for kids in Colorado.
-The National Interscholastic Cycling Association—the overseeing body for all high school cycling—supports teams in hundreds of schools across the country.
+The National Interscholastic Cycling Association—the overseeing body for all high school cycling—supports teams in dozens of schools across the country.
 Cross-country running teams also flourish in high schools.
 Getting at-risk and crime-effected youth into long-distance sports has also proven to be rehabilitating.
 The Rite of Passage programs for adjudicated youth use them to help young people examine their actions and habits, and to get back on track to being productive members of society.

 And now I wanted some of my own rehabilitation—after just a few hours of having Scout and his buddies linger around our home.
 I gently suggested that they pack up, restock their food and continue on to their campsite for the night.
 Good boys, they did, and Scout even let Hatcher tag along.
 They grabbed the singletrack trail across the street from our house and followed it three or four miles to a grassy meadow in the national forest where other wannabe hobos had camped.
 There, they found a discarded table and chairs and the rocks of a scattered fire ring.
 They “repurposed” the furniture and re-circled the ring before “we built a sweet fire, set up tents, kicked back, and started chilling,” says Scout.
 They also ate more of Scout’s potatoes—“Luckily, I brought some salt and pepper this time, so they weren’t so unbearable.”
 They then kicked back around the campfire some more, reveling in the highlights of their short trip.